gerekper/ganjaking/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 * **Search Console Report** shows you exactly how well your website is ranking in Google, so you can further optimize your SEO to grow your organic traffic.

 * **Custom Dimensions Report** helps you dig deeper by showing you useful stats like who are your most popular authors, what are the best publication times, which are your most popular categories or tags, how well are your Yoast focus keywords and SEO score performing, and more.

+* **Site Speed Report** makes it easy to track loading times for your website and get the information you need to improve.

 Our custom Google Analytics Dashboard reports are based on over 12+ years of online business experience.
 We built MonsterInsights to be the Google Analytics plugin that we wish we had.